frankiearzu/DSMTools/DSM Forward Programming/Color_480x272/readme.md

 # Deployment

-When upgrading from a previous version of this tool, delete your /SCRIPTS/TOOLS/DSMLIB before copying the new one (if you customized your images, inside "DSMLIB/img" do a backup first)
+When upgrading from a previous version of this tool, delete your /SCRIPTS/TOOLS/DSMLIB before copying the new one (if you customized your images, inside "DSMLIB/img" do a backup first).
+Also you can delete the previous DSM_FwdProg*.* from /SCRIPTS/TOOLS.

 Uncompress the Zip file (ZIP version) into your local computer.
 In another window, open your TX SDCard.